CONSTITUTION

 Article 12.

-Duties of the Management Board.
+Task of the Board.
 Representation.
-Remuneration.
+Compensation.

-2. the member of the Management Board has been suspended.
+2. the board member has been suspended.

 Article 13.